graphext/cuery/notebooks/README_job_generation.md

 - Add categories instead of numbers
 - Include multiple scoring dimensions

-### 4. Model Selection
+### 4. Advanced Customization
-Change the model in line 149 (`model="gpt-4o-mini"`) to:
-- `gpt-4o` for higher quality but slower/more expensive
-- `gpt-3.5-turbo` for faster/cheaper but potentially lower quality
+For more complex changes, you can modify the response models, add new fields, or change validation rules directly in the code.

 ## Quick Start - Test with Top 5 Sectors by Employment